andrew/ultimate-awesome/README.md

 - [all-about-react](https://github.com/techwards/all-about-react) - A curated list of react blogs, talks, podcast from industry experts.
 - [awesome-frontend](https://github.com/AlicanteFrontend/awesome-frontend) - Curated list of awesome frontend resources :star::sunglasses:.
 - [awesome-game-engines](https://github.com/ChessMax/awesome-game-engines) - The list of awesome game engines for everything😎.
-- [awesome-launch-platforms](https://github.com/DirectorySurf/awesome-launch-platforms) - Curated list of platforms where you can launch, promote, and showcase your startup, product, or side project.
 - [React-Toolkit](https://github.com/drbarzaga/React-Toolkit) - A curated list of essential libraries and tools for frontend developers, with a focus on React.
 Ideal for developers looking to build robust, scalable, and high-performance applications 🚀.
 - [awesome-protobuf-reverse-engineering](https://github.com/jsrei/awesome-protobuf-reverse-engineering) - Protobuf逆向相关的资料收集.
 - [awesome-css-art](https://github.com/manzdev/awesome-css-art) - Design with CSS code, without images!.